Balkan League: Reaction of Great Powers

-For the Balkan League the opportunity was too good to be missed, as the Ottoman Empire was weak and riddled with internal strife.
+For the Balkan League, the opportunity was too good to be missed, as the Ottoman Empire was weak and riddled with internal strife.
 The allied governments intensified their military and diplomatic preparations.
 During the last days of September, the Balkan states and the Ottoman Empire mobilized their armies.
 The first state to declare war was Montenegro, on October 8, 1912, starting the First Balkan War.
 The other three states, after issuing an ultimatum to the Porte on October 13, declared war on Turkey on October 17.

 Aftermath

 In the resulting war, the combined Balkan armies effectively destroyed Ottoman power in Europe in a series of victories.
 However, the League's triumph was short-lived.
 The antagonisms between the Balkan states still persisted, and after the successful conclusion of the First Balkan War, they resurfaced, especially over the partition of Macedonia.
 Mounting tensions effectively tore the League apart, and the Second Balkan War broke out when Bulgaria, confident of a quick victory, attacked its former allies Serbia and Greece.
 The Serbian and Greek armies repulsed the Bulgarian offensive and counterattacked, penetrating into Bulgaria.

-The Ottoman Empire and Romania took advantage of the situation and invaded Bulgaria too.
-The subsequent peace left Bulgaria with gains in territory, but led to the loss of Eastern Thrace to the Ottomans and most of Macedonia to the Greeks.
-Defeat turned Bulgaria into its participation in the First World War on the side of the Central Powers, since its Balkan enemies (Serbia, Greece and Romania) were involved in the war on the side of the Entente.
+The Ottoman Empire and the Kingdom of Romania took advantage of the situation and invaded Bulgaria too.
+The subsequent peace left Bulgaria with gains in territory but led to the loss of Eastern Thrace to the Ottomans and most of Macedonia to the Greeks.
+Defeat turned Bulgaria into its participation in the First World War on the side of the Central Powers since its Balkan enemies (Serbia, Greece, and Romania) were involved in the war on the side of the Entente.

-During the war, the Greek king was assassinated in Thessaloniki by Alexandros Schinas.
-That generated a shift in the Greek foreign policy from clearly pro-Entente to neutrality, since the new King, unlike his father and his popular Prime Minister, was pro-German and tried to keep the country neutral in the upcoming World War.
-With the outbreak of World War I and the Entente's intervention in Macedonia, the conflict between king and first minister steadily deteriorated, leading eventually to the National Schism, that greatly contributed to the loss of the next war against Kemalist Turkey in Asia Minor, and dominated Greek politics for over a half of a century.
+During the war, King George I of Greece was assassinated in Thessaloniki by Alexandros Schinas.
+That generated a shift in the Greek foreign policy from clearly pro-Entente to neutrality, since the new king, Constantine I, unlike his father and his popular prime minister, Eleftherios Venizelos, was pro-German and tried to keep the country neutral in the upcoming world war.
+With the outbreak of war and the Entente's intervention in Macedonia, the conflict between king and the prime minister steadily deteriorated.
+That eventually led to the National Schism, which greatly contributed to the loss of the next war against Kemalist Turkey in Asia Minor, and dominated Greek politics for over a half of a century.

-The outcome of the Balkan Wars caused a permanent break-up of the Russo-Bulgarian alliance, and left Serbia and Montenegro as the only allies of Russia in this critical region.
+The outcome of the Balkan Wars caused a permanent break-up of the Russo-Bulgarian alliance and left Serbia and Montenegro as the only allies of Russia in the critical region.